 Dravid finally earned it.
 But only after retiring.
 Laxman’s earned it as well.
-Despite the BCCI not conferring upon him a farewell that was lavished on others he played alongside.
+That’s despite the BCCI not conferring upon him a farewell that was lavished on others who played he alongside him.
 Kallis?
 Probably wouldn’t care too much.
 To many, quite frankly, it probably doesn’t matter if Sarwan ever got it.

 The feeling of being recognised, being regarded as an equal amongst others should fundamentally hold the greatest value for a cricketer.
 Above winning prize money or gathering plaudits.